MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 To help you find exactly what you're looking for, Microsoft Edge uses a Microsoft cloud service to find additional related matches for your search.
 This only happens when the **Include related matches** toggle in **Find on Page** is turned on.

-If the **Include related matches** toggle is on, Microsoft Edge sends the text of the webpage, your search terms, and a service token to a Microsoft cloud service over a secure HTTPS connection.
-The service token does not contain any user identifiable information.
+If the **Include related matches** toggle is turned on, Microsoft Edge sends the text of the webpage, your search terms, and a service token to a Microsoft cloud service over a secure HTTPS connection.
+The service token doesn't contain any user-identifiable information.
 A Microsoft cloud service then processes the text to find results on the page that are related to your search.
 The webpage text and search terms sent to Microsoft are both deleted immediately after processing occurs.
 No data is stored for any period of time.

 Related matches in Find on Page are not available in **InPrivate** browsing.